dfki-ric-underactuated-lab/torque_limited_simple_pendulum/paper/paper.md

 ---
-title: 'Torque-limited simple pendulum: A Python package for getting familiar with control algorithms in robotics'
+title: 'Torque-limited simple pendulum: A toolkit for getting familiar with control algorithms in underactuated robotics'
 tags:
   - Python
   - robotics